exafmm/exafmm-t/paper.md

 In addition, `exafmm-t` also allows users to pre-compute and store translation operators, which benefits applications that require iterative FMM evaluations.
 The single-node performance of `exafmm-t` is on par with the state-of-the-art packages that we mentioned above.
 We ran a benchmark that solves a Laplace N-body problem with 1 million randomly distributed particles on a workstation with a 14-core Intel i9-7940X CPU.
-It took 0.95 and 1.48 seconds to obtain 7 and 10 digits of accuracy on potential, respectively.
+It took 0.95 and 1.48 seconds to obtain 7 and 10 digits of accuracy on the potential, respectively.

-`exafmm-t` is also easy to extend.
+`exafmm-t` is also relatively easy to extend.
 Adding a new kernel only requires users to create a derived `FMM` class and provide the kernel function.
 Last but not least, it offers high-level Python APIs to support Python applications.
 Thanks to `pybind11`, most STL containers can be automatically converted to Python-native data structures.